wp-plugins/simple-fields/readme.txt

 == Changelog ==

+= 0.3.6 =
+- Removed some old code that had security issues.
+You should update to this version as soon as possible.

 = 0.3.5 =
 - Think I broke the regular media browser witht he last update.
 Should be fixed now.
 Sorry everyone!